Saturday, November 2, 2024

 Studies uncover details of “exhausted” immune cells in patients with chronic infections

-• Immune cells that lose function and become exhausted during chronic infections develop long-term “scars” in regulatory elements of the genome and do not fully recover after the virus is cleared.
+Immune cells that lose function and become exhausted during chronic infections develop long-term u201cscarsu201d in regulatory elements of the genome and do not fully recover after the virus is cleared.
+Treatments that target these scarred regions or regulatory molecules expressed by the immune cells might help restore the cellsu2019 function.

 Chronic viral infections and cancer can cause “killer” T cells in the immune system to take on a state of dysfunction or exhaustion whereby they can no longer react to infectious invaders or abnormal cells like normal “memory” T cells.
 Two new studies led by investigators at Massachusetts General Hospital (MGH) and published in Nature Immunology provide insights into T cell exhaustion, which could lead to potential strategies to overcome it.